atugman/IBM-Cloud/Labs/Terraform-Lab/lab.md

  If you prefer to clone the repository, you can do so with this command: ```git clone https://github.com/atugman/IBM-Cloud.git```.
 Afterwards, navigate to the appropriate subdirectory with ```cd IBM-Cloud/Labs/Terraform-Lab/lab-files/terraform-basics-lab```.

-### Run terraform init
+### Terraform init

-Once you've copied the code via either method and are in the appropriate directory, naturally we'll start by running the ```terraform init``` command from our local terminal.
+Once you've copied the code via either method and are in the appropriate directory, naturally we'll start by running the ```terraform init``` command from our local terminal (make sure you're still in the directory containing ```main.tf```).

 A successful output will include verbiage along the lines of:

 ```
 Terraform has been successfully initialized!